Learn to Hunt

 Contact Information by County

 Abundant in the upper reaches of rivers and streams in northeastern Iowa and in the entire Des Moines River drainage.
 Rarely taken in fish collections from the Mississippi River, occurring only in the upper reaches.
 Rarely found in natural or man-made lakes; never been reported in the Missouri River drainage.

 Immature aquatic insects, small mollusks and crustaceans

-The hog sucker prefers clear streams, especially riffles where the current is rapid and the bottom scoured of silt leaving substrates of gravel, rubble or boulders.
+Hog suckers prefer clear streams, especially riffles where the current is rapid and the bottom scoured of silt-leaving substrates of gravel, rubble or boulders.
 It does not live well in lakes, river impoundments and large, turbid rivers.

 This fish species is well adapted for stream life.
-The heavy bony head, slender tapering body, enlarged pectoral fin and small swim bladder permit it to maintain itself in swift currents on the bottom in rocky riffles.
+The heavy bony head, slender tapering body, enlarged pectoral fin and small swim bladder lets it maintain itself in swift currents on the bottom in rocky riffles.
 Its behavior is more characteristic of darters and sculpins than suckers.

-Spawning occurs in the third year of life in both sexes during late April or May when the water temperature reaches 60 degrees F. Nests are not built, but the aggressive male fish cleans the gravel in riffles or at the downstream end of pools.
+Spawning occurs in the third year of life in both sexes in late April or May when the water temperature reaches 60 degrees.
+Nests are not built, but the aggressive male fish cleans the gravel in riffles or at the downstream end of pools.
 They often gather in schools before spawning, but two or three males spawn a single female.
 The non-adhesive eggs are broadcast at random to hatch in 10 to 11 days.
-Fecundity is unknown.
+The amount of eggs produced is unknown.
 Hog suckers show little concern while spawning and may even be picked up by observers.
 Growth averages 1.5, 4.0, 6.9 and 9.0 inches for ages 1 through 4.
 This species is the host of the glocaidial stage of the elk toe mussel, Alasmidonta marginata.